 Calcium-Rich Oat Milk

-This is a creamy and slightly sweet home-made oat milk – a doddle to make so you never run out!
+This creamy, homemade oat milk is a doddle to make, so you never run out!
 Some people don’t tolerate cow’s milk and there has been a massive upsurge of interest in plant-based milks over the past few years.

-However, commercial oat milks are usually very low in calcium or fortified with types of calcium that are hard to absorb easily.
-Many oat milks also have emulsifiers and acidity regulators added to them which are often not tolerated by sensitive tummies.
-Some people also need gluten-free oat milk or prefer organic which can get expensive.
+However, commercial oat milks are usually very low in calcium or fortified with forms of calcium that are not easily absorbed.
+Many oat milks also have emulsifiers and acidity regulators added to them, which are often not tolerated by sensitive tummies.
+Some people also need gluten-free oat milk or prefer organic, which can get expensive.

-I have therefore created a super easy oat milk you can make at home that contains a very special type of calcium made from marine algae, which is vegan and also packed with minerals that help to build healthy bones.
-This makes 1 litre of oat milk with 1,200mg calcium.
-100ml of cow’s milk normally provides 120ml calcium.
+I have therefore created a super-easy oat milk you can make at home that contains a very special type of calcium derived from marine algae, which is vegan and also packed with minerals that help build healthy bones.
+With the added calcium, this makes around 1 litre of oat milk with 1,200mg calcium (cow’s milk is 120mg calcium per 100ml, so this is the equivalent amount).

 Calcium Rich Oat Milk